IDEAL International Conference 2018

 These lectures will be intermixed with parallel educational sessions plus highly interactive opportunities for surgeons and scientists to explore pathways towards safe introduction of new surgical devices and procedures, and to present their own innovative work.

 Abstracts will be invited for oral presentations and for a sandpit session for developing new ideas.
-Abstracts can be submitted in line with the Abstract submission guidelines (PDF, 157kB) via Oxford Abstracts and the deadline is 9 July.
+Abstracts can be submitted in line with the IDEAL abstract submission guidelines (PDF, 159kB) via Oxford Abstracts and the deadline is 13 July.

 Delegates will be asked to pay the conference fee of £150 (£100 early bird rate; £50 for students and trainees), which covers delegate materials and all refreshments.
 The deadline for early bird rates is 30th June.
 Delegates may opt to attend a conference dinner for an additional £40.
 To register, click here.